Ayush-k-Shukla/system-design-learning/README.md

 Theory

-1. Distributed Locking
-2. Normal locking
-3. How do DB index work (e.g. Ds used and implemented like B+...)
+1. How do DB index work (e.g. Ds used and implemented like B+...)
-4. Web app firewall
+2. Web app firewall
-5. Learn more about OSI model and what work in which layer
+3. Learn more about OSI model and what work in which layer

 Questions